Verwood UK - History

 The maps show the railways before and after the Beeching Cuts.

-4th May 1964 – Verwood Station closed with the closure being received with much regret in the area.
+The closure Verwood Station was received with much regret in the area.
 All the last trains were full.
 Traffic on the line was always light and closure had been discussed prior to the Beeching Axe.

 The Ringwood to Broadstone line continued with goods traffic until October 1966 when it terminated at West Moors for military requirements.